softwarefactory-project/sf-docs/docs/operator/elk_operator.rst

    file before executing sfconfig tool!

-Securityadmin.sh script
+securityadmin.sh script
 -----------------------

-To apply created changes, you need to execute the `dedicated script`_ script.
+To apply changes, you need to execute the `securityadmin script`_.
 It is the most important step that you should not forget after doing some changes.